Hammerspoon/hammerspoon/README.md

 - @kapeli for his patience with my constant Dash questions and PRs

+- Everyone else who has helped who I've probably forgotten: thanks for all your help!

+- Everyone who has donated: thank you so much for your support!

 See the in-app About panel for the open source licenses for the software Mjolnir uses internally (basically just Lua's license).